antongaenko/keybro/README.md

 # Keybro

+## What is it?

-No more than easy keyboard shortcuts for your app in [120 lines of code](https://github.com/antongaenko/keybro/blob/main/keybro/Keybro.swift).
-Checkout and run an example app in a simulator to play with it or watch demos below.
+It's a wrapper for `UIKeyCommand` which allows you to easily create keyboard shortcuts for your iOS app.
+It can speed up development and manual testing apps in simulator.
+This micro lib contains one file and only [120 lines of code](https://github.com/antongaenko/keybro/blob/main/keybro/Keybro.swift).
+You can run an example app or scroll below for inspiration.

 ## Why?

 If you check how many times you repeat the same actions during development (drag cursor, click, scroll, drag again, click and so on), you may recognize that doing the same with keyboard shortcuts can save you some time and effort.
+Actually you can just use `UIKeyCommand` if you don't want to use this micro lib and get the same results.
+It's up to you.

 ## Examples

-I recommend you to checkout and play with keyboard shortcuts yourself in the demo app for inspiration.
 The main purpose of this project is to give your ideas and basic tools.
-But I prepared a few screencasts below.

 A) Show specific screens and close them without single touch ([link to source code](https://github.com/antongaenko/keybro/blob/main/keybro/Examples/ScenariosExampleViewController.swift#L19))